mossgreen/mossgreen.github.io/_posts/2015-03-03-creating-a-git-repository.md

   - Git
 ---

-> First thing you need to know if you want to play with Github.
+Creating Github repo from either remote or locally.

 ## Two ways of creating a GitHub repository

 There are two ways to create a Github repository.
-One is pushing fro local, another is pulling to local.
+One is pushing from local to remote, another is pulling from remote to local.

 ###  Create a repo on Github and Clone it to local
 1. Create a repo on Github